Dog Bite Lawyer Houston, TX

 Laws Vary By Location

 When it comes to aggressive dog and human interactions, the laws vary by state, county, and even the city — which can make law interpretation a bit confusing.
 However, the majority of states adhere to something called statutory strict liability which puts liability on the owner of the dog.
 That means the owner is responsible to cover the cost of the injury.
 The concept of strict liability is not concerned with a history of aggression or the owner’s knowledge/lack of knowledge concerning previous incidents.
+A lawyer can clarify the laws and how they are interpreted if you need further assistance.

+One of the questions you may be wondering about concerns liability, especially if you feel you may have contributed to the incident in some way.
 Strict liability laws are when the dog owner is held liable for the actions of their dog—an attack or a bite—regardless of whether or not the owner could have prevented it had they been at the event in question.
 When this is the case, it is usually important to show that:

 - The plaintiff was legally allowed on the property where the dog attacked them and was not illegally trespassing.